Achilles Heels for AGI/ASI via Decision Theoretic Adversaries: Survey of Achilles Heels

 More generally, updateful learning paradigms are very common in modern reinforcement learning \cite{sutton2018reinforcement}: \begin{itemize} \item Temporal difference learning algorithms such as $Q$-learning or SARSA have an agent directly learn a value function or other type of closely-related function which is optimized to fit a bootstrapped temporal recursive relationship which is updateful.
 The same is true of the critic in Actor-Critic methods. \item Closely related are $n$-step methods which optimize an agent's policy based on the objective of maximizing its empirical reward from a given state up to $n$ timesteps in the future plus an updateful, bootstrapped value reflecting the expected rewards of states $n+1$ timesteps ahead and beyond. \item Monte Carlo methods such as vanilla policy gradients calculate learning updates with respect to an action using a temporal rollout updated on that action. \end{itemize}

 Contrastingly, a condition for an agent to be using a more updateless form of decision theory is that whatever value-like function describes its behavior is based on past, present, and future reward.
 Effectively, this means that the agent considers its policy as a whole to be the subject of optimization rather than its individual actions.
-For example, instead of a standard policy gradient method being used which calculates a learning update for a choice based on the rollout of future rewards, a policy gradient method which made this calculation using the sum of rewards from an entire episode (including rewards earlier in time) would learn a form of updateless behavior.
-It is clear why this is the case because this learning scheme will compel the agent to to optimize its policy as a whole instead of its individual choices.
+This could be achieved by meta-learning, but it is not attainable if the problem is formulated as the optimization of a policy for some Markov Decision Process because a Markov Decision Process does not model an agent's policy being implemented on a machine that is part of the environment.
+Thus, the implementation of the policy itself cannot be the subject of optimization.

 Next, updateful learning schemata that will compel an agent to learn a form of EDT versus CDT can be distinguished.
-An agent will be pushed toward EDT if its learning signals involve only factual information about its interaction with its environment, and it will be pushed toward CDT if they involve both factual and counterfactual information.
+An agent will be pushed toward EDT if its learning signals involve only factual information about its interaction with its environment, and it will be pushed toward CDT if they involve both factual and a certain type of imagined counterfactual information.
 For example, in the classic Newcombian dilemma with opaque boxes, if an agent only had access to factual information, then it would find one-boxing to consistently result in more reward because of its correlation with optimal outcomes.
-However, if the agent compares its winnings to the counterfactual when learning in an environment like this, then two-boxing will always seem preferable to one-boxing.
-In dilemmas such as Newcombian ones, counterfactual experience may not naturally be available, however, learning from imagined counterfactual experience would suffice (\emph{e.g.}, \cite{racaniere2017imagination}).
+However, an agent can learn to adopt a form of CDT if it learns by comparing its actual winnings to a hypothetical counterfactual in which its action somehow changed but its policy stayed the same.\footnote{Note that this hypothetical counterfactual is logically not possible.
+This problem is related to other dilemmas.
+See \ref{lobian_pitfalls}.} When learning in this way, two-boxing will always seem preferable to one-boxing.
 Similarly, in the smoking lesion problem, if an agent only learns from factual information, then it would learn to not smoke, but if it learned from both factual and counterfactual information, then it would learn to smoke.